Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 I am learning a little of everything at the appropriate time and discovering how each web technology fits into the bigger picture.

-I've learned just enough about the command line, git version control, html/css, Ruby language, object-oriented programming, databases, and alogrithms to complete each successive project.
+I've learned just enough about the command line, git version control, html/css, Ruby language, object-oriented programming, databases, and algorithms to complete each successive project.

 When projects become more complex, you learn more about each technology.